 - 1/2 cup all-purpose flour

 - Garnish: 1/4 cup powdered sugar

-Preheat the oven to 350 degrees Fahrenheit.
-Place the coconut on a rimmed baking sheet and toast it for 8-10 minutes, stirring every 3-4 minutes, until it is a light golden brown.
+Preheat the oven to 350 F. Place the coconut on a rimmed baking sheet and toast it for 8 to 10 minutes, stirring every 3 to 4 minutes until it is a light golden brown.
 Cool completely.

 Use an electric mixer to cream together the butter and granulated sugar until light and fluffy.
 Add both extracts, then with the mixer on low, add the salt, flour, and toasted coconut.
 Finish mixing by hand, stirring with a spatula and scraping down the bottom and sides of the bowl well.